Ordinary Jack: Plot summary

 Jack Bagthorpe is beaten at everything by his family.
 Depressed at being an 'ordinary' child in a talented family, and by the failure to beat his younger sister at swimming, Jack Bagthorpe enlists the help of his Uncle Parker in hatching a scheme to become equal.
 Later, a series of events involving Zero (the family dog) and cousin Daisy result in the dining room being destroyed by a spectacular fire involving a box of fireworks.
 Jack has a clandestine meeting with Uncle Parker during which they conspire to turn Jack into a prophet or seer.
 His first prediction will concern Uncle Parker appearing in a lavender coloured suit.
 The meeting ends abruptly as Daisy, excited about the previous evening's events, dabbles with pyromania.
 Jack returns home to act "mysteriously", as a build up to making his first prophecy.
 His first attempt is disrupted when Mr Bagthorpe is goaded into attempting a headstand, breaking his writing arm in the process.
 Jack uses his father's immobility to corner him and make the prediction ("I see a Lavender Man bearing tidings") and shortly thereafter Uncle Parker appears in his suit to complete the prophecy.
-Flushed with success Jack and Uncle Parker visit a store where they purchase a crystal ball and a set of tarot cards, and plot their next prediction which will involve a red and white bubble.
+Flush with success, Jack and Uncle Parker visit a store where they purchase a crystal ball and a set of tarot cards, and plot their next prediction which will involve a red and white bubble.